 Trains & Subway

-Tokyo’s railway and subway network is world-class—efficient, punctual, clean.
-So reliable, in fact, are the trains that at some Japanese companies if you are late for work and dare blame the train for your tardiness then you will be expected to also hand in a “Delay Certificate” from the station to convince your boss that you are telling the truth.
+Tokyo’s railway and subway network is world-class: efficient, punctual, and clean.
+So reliable, in fact, are the trains that at some Japanese companies if you are late for work and dare blame public transportation for your tardiness, you will be expected to submit a “Delay Certificate” from the station to convince your boss that you are telling the truth.

 Tokyo Toei buses cover most of the area lying within the loop of the Yamanote Line.
 The fare is a flat ¥210 (¥110 for children).
 Unless you are staying some distance from a station, you will probably not need to use the buses in Tokyo.
 The network and routes are not easily to follow and the timetables at the bus stops are all in Japanese.

 Tokyo is one of the easiest cities in which to hail a taxi.
-There are approximately 50,000 operating in Tokyo (versus about 23,000 black cabs in London and about 10,000 yellow cabs in New York).
-Fares within the 23 special wards are fixed: ¥730 up to 2km and then ¥90 for every 280 meters thereafter.
+There are approximately 50,000 operating in Tokyo (versus 23,000 black cabs in London and 10,000 yellow cabs in New York).
+Fares within the 23 special wards are fixed: ¥410 up to 1km and then ¥80 for every 240 meters thereafter.
 During the night these prices rise by 20%.

-The taxi drivers usually speak little to no English so it’s best to have the address written down on a piece of paper (there is no need to worry about them taking you round the houses—they are unfailingly honest and will always calculate the fare using the meter).
-Remember that left rear passenger doors is automatic, and the rear right doors do not open (to stop passengers walking out into traffic).
+Taxi drivers usually speak little to no English so it’s best to have the address written down on a piece of paper (there is no need to worry about them taking you round the houses—they are unfailingly honest and will always calculate the fare using the meter).
+Remember that the left rear passenger door is automatic, and that the rear right door does not open (to stop passengers walking out into traffic).